-Lviv was founded in the mid-13th century by Prince Daniel Romanovich of Galicia, who built the castle on the hill now called Hill of a High Castle.
+Lviv was founded in the mid-13th century by Prince Daniel Romanovich of Galicia.
+He built a castle on a hill which is called the Hill of the High Castle now.

-The settlement was first mentioned in ancient Russian manuscripts in 1256.
-The town was historically the chief center of Galicia, a region now divided between Ukraine and Poland.
+The settlement was first mentioned in the ancient Russian manuscripts in 1256.
+The town was historically the main center of Galicia, a region divided between Ukraine and Poland today.

-Its position controlling east-west routes and passes across the Carpathians was the reason of its stormy history.
-Polish King Kazimir’s III troops invaded the town in 1340, but the citizens banished the invaders.
+Lviv dominant position on trade routes from East to West and passes across the Carpathians was the reason of its stormy history.
+Polish King Kazimir’s III troops invaded the town in 1340, but local people banished the invaders.

 Poland control was established in 1349.
 In 1356, the Magdeburg Law was adopted in the town.
 In 1370-1387, it was ruled by Hungary.
 The town was seized by the Cossacks in 1648 and the Swedes in 1704.

-The main part of historical monuments, churches and buildings survived due to the fact that the battle for the city took place in the southern area.
+Fortunately, most of the historical monuments, churches and buildings survived, because the battle for the city took place in the southern part of Lviv.

-After the World War II, the national structure of the city changed as traditional ethnic groups (the Polish, the Jews and the Germans) were taken away or killed.
-The Polish language and its regional variant were of no use any more.
+After the World War II, the national composition of Lviv changed as traditional ethnic groups (the Poles, the Jews and the Germans) were taken away or killed.
+Polish language and its regional variant were of no use any more.

-The Soviet power began suppressing Ukrainian national movement.
+Soviet authorities began to suppress Ukrainian national movement.
 At the same time, the Ukrainian Greek Catholic church was abolished and turned into the Russian Orthodox church.
 After Stalin’s death, Soviet policy became more tolerant and Lviv remained an important center of Ukrainian culture.

-In 1998, the historical center of the city and St. Yur cathedral were included into the list of UNESCO world heritage.
-In June 2001, it was visited by John Paul II.
+In 1998, the historical center of the city and St. Yur cathedral were included in the list of UNESCO world heritage.
+In June 2001, Lviv was visited by John Paul II.

-Lviv is a major publishing and cultural center, especially of Ukrainian culture, which flourished there in tsarist times.
-The university, which was founded in 1661 and named for the Ukrainian poet and journalist Ivan Franko, is one of the institutions of higher education in the city.
+Lviv is a major publishing and cultural center, especially of Ukrainian culture.
+The university, founded in 1661 and named after the Ukrainian poet and journalist Ivan Franko, is one of the institutions of higher education in the city.

 Local architecture reflects a lot of European styles corresponding to different historical epochs.

-After fires of 1527 and 1556, there were almost no traces of Gothic Lviv, but the following epochs are well presented: Renaissance, baroque, classicism.
+After fires of 1527 and 1556, there are almost no traces of gothic Lviv, but the following epochs are well presented: Renaissance, Baroque, Classicism.